klmnrth/disaster_response_pipeline_project/README.md

 In the data folder you can find the ETL Pipeline Perparation Jupyter Notebook which is basically the foundation of the process_data.py script.
 ### ML Pipeline Preparation
 In the models folder you can find the ML Pipeline Perparation Jupyter Notebook which is basically the foundation of the train_classifier.py script.
-This notebook can be used to improve your model by trying other Machine Learning algorithms or by tuning the models parameter with GridSearchCV.
+This notebook can be used to improve your model by trying other Machine Learning algorithms or by tuning the models parameters with GridSearchCV.

 ## Screenshots